TomasHubelbauer/track-maker/readme.md

 be best of implementing all of these and adding interactive handles to the canvas so that I can trace them to match the desired shape easily.

+Another angle might also be focusing on building a good tracing tool, rounding spikes aside, and then to come up with an algorithm that would smooth the spikes automatically by providing some minimal radius a spike can be.
+This would be difficult or maybe impossible mathematically: I have no idea how I would go about finding a center and arc angles of a circle which fits between two curves so that their connection has this minimal radius.
+But it would probably be doable by treating everything as polylines and just brute-forcing the solution that way.
+Basically, render everything as a bunch of polylines, even if traced using curve tools and then for each corner, go through pairs of lines among the polyline segments within that diameter and see what two lines would give the closest result if a circle of the minimal radius was placed between them.

+Even if I figured this solution mathematically, I still don't know whether GCode OpenSCAD has corresponding arc/ellipse commands I could translate it to and STL is triangles only, so I will need both discrete and continuous solutions or just the discrete one if I decide to drop GCode import and generate GCode with lines only and no curves.

 ## To-Do

 ### Tweak the `arc` or `quadraticCurve` commands to achieve the arc I want